ethereum/EIPs/EIPS/eip-x.md

 The following standard extends [ERC-4626](./eip-4626.md) by adding support for asynchronous deposit and redemption flows.
 The async flows are called "Requests".

 New methods are added to submit, cancel, and view pending Requests.
-The existing deposit, mint, withdraw, and redeem ERC-4626 methods are used for executing fulfilled Requests.
+The existing deposit, mint, withdraw, and redeem ERC-4626 methods are used for executing claimable Requests.
 Implementations can choose to add asynchronous flows for deposit and/or redemption.
 Cancelling a pending Request is also optionally defined in the spec.

 ## Motivation